hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 f.get();
 ```

-However, the `ICompletableFuture` can also be used to get notified when the operation has completed.
-Please see the example code when you want to
+However, you can also use `ICompletableFuture` to get notified when the operation has completed.
+The advantage of `ICompletableFuture` is that the thread used for the call is not blocked till the response is returned.

+Please see the below code as an example of when you want to
 get notified when a batch of reads has completed.

 ```java